benjick/web-starter/README.md

 # webpack-black-triangle

-A minimal, development-focussed template to get you up and running with Webpack, Babel & LESS.
+A minimal, development-focused template to get you up and running with Webpack, Babel & LESS.

 Read how it works at [jamesknelson.com](http://jamesknelson.com/write-es2015-with-instant-feedback-using-webpack-dev-server-and-babel/).

 **Things it does**:

-- Makes ES6 "just work"
+- Makes ES6 and ES7 "just work"
+- React / Redux
 - Compiles and includes your LESS files
 - Serves your files
 - Automatically recompiles/reloads your page when JavaScript/LESS files change
+- Linting according to AirBnB
 - Decide where your files go (to a degree)

 **Things it doesn't do**: